-Students interested in the pre-nursing program at Peabody College major in Human and Organizational Development, Child Development, or Child Studies.
+Students interested in the pre-nursing program at Peabody College usually major in Human and Organizational Development, Child Development, or Child Studies.

-If you are interested in family (FNP), pediatric primary care (PNP), or psychiatric nursing (PMHNP), it is recommended that you major or minor in Child Development.
+If you are interested in family (FNP), pediatric primary care (PNP), or psychiatric nursing (PMHNP), most students major or minor in Child Development.

 Students in Arts and Science may choose any major.